ClementBM/clementbm.github.io/_posts/2023-01-06-residual-errors-electric-consumption.md

 ---
 layout: post
-title:  "Testing the residuals from electric consumption data"
+title:  "How to statistically test the residuals from forecasted data?"
-excerpt: "France electric consumption residuals test"
+excerpt: "Hands-on testing the residuals from electric consumption forecast"
 date:   2023-01-06
 categories: [study]
 tags: [time series, residuals]